rz520/CMEECourseWork/Week1/README.md

 ## Discription
 This is a union of Unix, Shell, LaTeX learning and practicing database, which contains shell scripts, input data or files and some of the output files.
-There are 34 directories including code, data, result and sandbox.
+There are 4 directories including code, data, result and sandbox.
 - Code contains all of the shell scripts and LaTeX practice input files and output files.
 - Data contains txt, csv and fasta files downloaded from [CMEECourse website](https://github.com/mhasoba/TheMulQuaBio/tree/master/content/data).
 There are also output files after dealing with data files.
-- Result only contains one file that is the latex practice output file.
+- Result only contains a .gitignore file.
 - Sandbox contains test files to practice command usage.

 ## Languages